lj-ditrapani/scala-overview/README.md

 code
 - packages like java
 - Basic Lst of Ints class
-- Inheritance (traits vs abstract class)
+- Inheritance (Lst trait & case cases)

 tests
 - 'new' to create instance
+    - can be omitted for case classes
+- Empty is an Object
 - type casting :(
 - tedious list construction